Backward Integration Definition

 This is a type of vertical integration involving the merger with or purchase of suppliers up the supply chain.
 This type of integration is employed by firms when they expect it will improve efficiency and cost savings.
 Some of the improvements that companies hope to benefit from by using backward integration include the reduction in transportation costs, developing a more competitive edge and an increase in profit margins.

-A Little More on What is Backward Integration
+A Little More on Backward Integration

 Vertical integration involves the merge of two or more companies which are at different points on the supply chain.
 A supply chain is a group comprised of firms, individuals, resources, activities, technologies and other factors necessary in the manufacture and sale of products.
 This chain begins where the manufacturer receives the raw materials and ends with the final sale to an end consumer.
 When a company moves backward in its industry’s chain, it initiates backward integration.